aithuuuus/NGram/README.md

 # Naive GPT

-This is a text-generating model (autoregressive) without the use of transformers.
-We just use a simple MLP.
+This is a text-generating model trained with auto-regressive.

 # TODO
-May add wandb log.
+* May add wandb log.
+* Change to use transformers.

 # change log
 ## `6511dd97e0ef217a9a`